Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/22_Matrix_Keypad.rst

 How to install the library
 ----------------------------------------------

-We use the third party library Keypad.
+We use the third party library **Keypad**.
 If you haven't installed it yet, please do so before learning.

-The steps to add third-party Libraries are as follows: open arduino->Sketch->Include library-> Manage libraries.
+The steps to add third-party Libraries are as follows: open arduino -> Sketch -> Include library -> Manage libraries.
 Enter " Keypad" in the search bar and select "Keypad" for installation.

 Refer to the following operations: